 A model configuration used to study how temperature variations in the equatorial Pacific force temperature variations in other ocean basins and the land.
 Figure courtesy of Gabriel Lau.

-The assumption is that there is no external radiative forcing due to volcanoes or increasing CO2, etc. Can we use a simple one-box model like this to connect observations of interannual variability in R and T to climate sensitivity?
+The assumption is that there is no external radiative forcing due to volcanoes or increasing CO2, etc. Can we use a simple one-box model like this to connect observations of interannual variability in and to climate sensitivity?

 From DelSole et al, 2011 (pdf).
 The component of sea surface temperature variability that maximizes its integral time scale, obtained from the combination of 14 control runs of CMIP3 climate models.